Bob Holman: Teaching positions

 Among Holman's first teaching jobs was a stint in July 1991 at the Jack Kerouac School of Disembodied Poetics, which had been founded at the Naropa Institute in Boulder, Colorado by Chogyam Trungpa, Allen Ginsberg and Anne Waldman in 1974.
 Holman's course was entitled "From Rap to Zap."
-Between 1993 and 1996 Holman was a Professor of Writing at The New School for Social Research, and from 1998 through 2002 a Visiting Professor of Writing and Integrated Arts at Bard College.
-In 2003 Holman relocated to Columbia University's School of the Arts where, as a Visiting Professor of Writing, he taught the graduate course "Exploding Text: Poetry Performance."
-In 2007, as a Visiting Professor at New York University's Tisch School of the Arts, Holman began teaching a course called "Art and the Public Sphere."
+Between 1993 and 1996 Holman was a Professor of Writing at The New School for Social Research, and from 1998 through 2002 a visiting professor of writing and integrated arts at Bard College.
+In 2003 Holman relocated to Columbia University's School of the Arts where, as a visiting professor of Writing, he taught the graduate course "Exploding Text: Poetry Performance."
+In 2007, as a visiting professor at New York University's Tisch School of the Arts, Holman began teaching a course called "Art and the Public Sphere."
 From 2010 to 2016, Holman suspended his teaching activities to focus on the Endangered Language Alliance.
 Holman taught his oral poetry syllabus "Exploding Text: Poetry and Performance" at Princeton University in the fall of 2017.

-Endangered Language Activism
+Endangered language activism

 Endangered Language Alliance

 In 2010, in cooperation with linguists Daniel Kaufman and Juliette Blevins, Holman founded the Endangered Language Alliance.
 The work, he says, comprises a mission: "We are so in awe of the power of the book that we've forgotten the power of sound and the magic of sense nested in sound.
 Everybody's fighting for the preservation of species, but who's fighting for the preservation of languages, which are in fact the souls...of culture itself?"
-The project has so far generated "On the Road With Bob Holman: A Poet's Journey Into Global Cultures and Languages," a three-part documentary DVD focused on West Africa and Israel.
-Bob Holman features on Welsh artist Gai Toms' 2012 album Bethel, on which he performs an improvised scat.